 Czech Pastries · $ · Center Street

-A Provo original that doesn't exist anywhere else in Utah.
-Hruska's serves kolaches — Czech pastries filled with savory combinations like sausage and cheese, ham and jalapeño, or sweet options with fruit and cream cheese.
+A Provo original that doesn't exist anywhere else in Utah, rebranded from Hruska's Kolaches in 2026 with the same family and recipes behind it.
+It serves kolaches — Czech pastries filled with savory combinations like sausage and cheese, ham and jalapeño, or sweet options with fruit and cream cheese.
 The dough is flaky, the fillings are generous, and the entire concept is so unexpected in a Utah college town that first-time visitors often walk past it without realizing what they're missing.
 Perfect grab-and-go breakfast or snack.

 Why it's hidden: It's small, specialized, and doesn't look like much from outside.